jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

       - use HTTPS only
       - encrypt everything possible and use routine scanning
       - closely aligned with microservices is the concept of shifting left, or addressing security earlier in the SDLC; also integrating it into the CI/CD pipeline
-      - consider the software supplychain or dependencies of libries used, when addressing updates and patching
+      - consider the software supplychain or dependencies of libraries used, when addressing updates and patching
 - 3.5.10 Containerization
   - **Containerization**: AKA OS virtualization, is based on the concept of eliminating the duplication of OS elements in a virtual machine; instead each app is placed into a container that includes only the actual resources needed to support the app, and the common or shared OS elements are used from the hypervisor
     - Containerization is able to provide 10 to 100 x more application density per physical server compared to traditional virtualization